How to Host Thanksgiving on a Budget

 2. Only buy what you need.

 If you’ve followed the first suggestion, you’ve most likely figured out what items are essential for your Thanksgiving dinner.
 Don’t forget to calculate how many people will be attending (and pad the number in case people bring guests or you end up with a Thanksgiving stray.)
+PopSugar has a helpful Thanksgiving cheat sheet to help you to figure out how much food you need per person.

 3. Find coupons for the essentials.